Skip to main content

 Reactivity and Timing of Checkpoints

-Checkpoint Nodes leverage an internal, asynchronous scheduler to manage job queues, process scheduled events, and maintain job states.
-This design ensures robustness and resilience, but it also introduces predictable timing characteristics that are important to understand for optimizing your flows, especially in near-real-time scenarios.
+Checkpoint Nodes leverage an internal, asynchronous scheduler to manage job queues, process events, and maintain job states.
+This design ensures robustness and resilience, but it also means that job processing is not instantaneous.
+Understanding the timing characteristics of the two available queue modes is essential for optimizing your flows.

 How Checkpoints Process Jobs

-1. Queue Processing: Checkpoints periodically evaluate their internal queues.
-Jobs ready for processing (e.g., IMMEDIATE jobs) are moved to the next node in the flow.
-The frequency of this processing dynamically adapts: it speeds up when there are many jobs waiting to be processed (as often as every 3 seconds) and slows down when queues are empty (up to every 15 seconds).
-This processing also adheres to any configured rate limits.
+• In Batch Burst Mode: The checkpoint periodically evaluates its internal database queue.
+The frequency of this check dynamically adapts: it speeds up when there are many jobs waiting (as often as every 3 seconds) and slows down when the queue is empty (up to every 15 seconds), releasing all ready jobs in one go.

 JavaScript errors detected